curv3d/curv/README.rst

 Project Status
 ==============
-The Curv project is in the initial development phase right now.
+The Curv project is in the initial development phase right now:

+* The language and standard library APIs are not stable yet.
+* STL file export (for 3D printing) hasn't been started yet.
+* No prebuilt binaries: follow the Build instructions.

 Two platforms are currently supported: Ubuntu 16.04 and macOS.
+You must build your own binary: `BUILD.md`_.

+.. `BUILD.md`: BUILD.md